joshwilh/Visibility-Graph-Path-Planning/Visibility Graph Path Planning/README.txt

 main

 The main driver for the program.
+If the testing code is used: Runs the specified amount of tests, no user input is required.
-Requests the input file that contains the list of polygon obstacle coordinates from the user.
+If the single run code is used: Requests the input file that contains the list of polygon obstacle coordinates from the user.
 Calls all functions related to the visibility graph path planning program.

 Tree